-As we continue to face the pandemic, the focus of National Men’s Health Awareness Month this June includes steps men can take to reduce their risk with the novel coronavirus.
+As we continue to face unknowns with the pandemic, the focus of National Men’s Health Awareness Month this June includes steps men can take to reduce their risk with coronavirus.
 And one of these steps is to quit tobacco.

 Because COVID-19 attacks the lungs, it could be an especially serious threat to those who smoke or vape.
 Plus, we know tobacco use weakens the immune system and can make smokers more susceptible to infectious diseases.